 A DateTimeFormatInfo object that defines the format of date and time data.

-If provider is nullptr, the CultureInfo object that corresponds to the current culture is used.Notes to Callers
+If provider is a null reference (Nothing in Visual Basic), the CultureInfo object that corresponds to the current culture is used.Notes to Callers

 In the .NET Framework 4, the ParseExact method throws a FormatException if the string to be parsed contains an hour component and an AM/PM designator that are not in agreement.
 In the .NET Framework 3.5 and earlier versions, the AM/PM designator is ignored.